PeterEriksson/spotify-app-peter/README.md

 - Redux
 - Hero icons

 Using next-auth with Spotify provider to log in.
 During the auth-flow keys are retrieved to be able to communicate with spotify-web-api.
+Next.js middleware utilized for handling protected routes and redirecting.

 ## Features